This post may contain affiliate links. Please read our disclosure policy.

 Notes

-- Make sure the cookies have completely cooled prior to storing them.
+- Make sure the cookies have completely cooled before storing them.
 Store the cookies in an airtight container at room temperature for up to three days.

 - Be sure to line your baking sheet with parchment paper for the best results.